Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

         --8<-- "https://raw.githubusercontent.com/Azure/aca-dotnet-workshop/3dafcc7b291590177f7ce3a8a629079076149863/.vscode/launch.json"
         ```

-### Use the Dapr .NET Client SDK to publish messages
+### Use the Dapr .NET Client SDK to Publish Messages

-#### 1. Update Backend API to publish a message when a task is saved
+#### 1. Update Backend API to Publish a Message When a Task Is Saved

 Now we need to update our Backend API to publish a message to the message broker when a task is saved (either due to a new task being added or an existing task assignee being updated).